iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 const containsApples = fruitBasket.indexOf('apple') !== -1
 ```

 Not a lot of people understand what is happening here (because nobody needs to use them) and it takes a few sentences in English to explain.
-The result of both expression is exactly the same, though.
+The result of both expressions is exactly the same.
 So, when would you use the bitwise operators?
-When you need to operate on bits.
-And in some cases they're more performant then the alternatives, so when that's more important use them and add a comment.
+When you need to oparate on bits.
+And in some cases they're more performant than the alternatives, so when that's more important use them and add a comment.

 ## Summary

 Code Is For Humans And Humans Alone.
 Write it for humans to read.
 Take the mental load off.
-Help thy self.
+Help thyself.
 Help thy neighbour!